scrimbley/opcua_concept_chat_server/README.md

 You can modify the server name as you like.

-You might need to modify the ip adress from 0.0.0.0 to the actual ip of your servers network interface you intend to use.
+You might need to modify the ip adress from 0.0.0.0 to the actual ip of your servers network interface, which you intend to use.

 The log-level can be set to logging.DEBUG if you want more information.